FrietzeLabUVM/TAP/README.md

 If you have multiple sequencing fastqs for a single sample, include all the fastqs on a single line separated by `&`.
 For example a line pooling 3 samples would be `fq1.gz&fq2.gz&fq3.gz,sample1`.

-If this had been paired-end data the R2 files would be guessed.
-See details for --f1_suffix and --f2_suffix for details and limitations.
+Only R1 files should be specfied.
+If this had been paired-end data the R2 files would be derived be substituting the R2 suffix with the R1 suffix.
+See parameters [--f1_suffix and --f2_suffix](#optional) for details and limitations.

 ### ChIPseq configuration files

-Processing ChIPseq data is more complicated RNAseq files as it requires knowing how to pool replicates and how each samples pairs up to a control or input sample.
+Processing ChIPseq data is more complicated than RNAseq as it requires knowing how to pool replicates and how each sample pairs up to a control or input sample.

-Unlike RNAseq, the second column of prefixes is required and an additional 2 columns specifc to ChIPseq are also required: the pooled ChIP prefixes and pooled input prefixes.
+Unlike RNAseq, the second column of prefixes is required and an additional 2 columns specific to ChIPseq are also required: the pooled ChIP prefixes and pooled input prefixes.

-The body of a ChIPseq confiugration file could look like this:
+The body of a ChIPseq configuration file could look like this:

     #1) fastq file, 2) unique sample prefix, 3) pooled sample prefix, 4) pooled input prefix to compare to
     fq1a.gz&fq1b.gz,MCF7_ATAD2B_rep1,MCF7_ATAD2B_pooled,MCF7_input_pooled